-The Immigration Rules on refugee family reunion only cater for a refugee’s ‘pre-flight’ partner and dependent children (under 18), and do not allow unaccompanied refugee children to sponsor applications from family members.
+The UK’s rules cater for a refugee’s ‘pre-flight’ partner and dependent children (under 18).
+They do not allow unaccompanied refugee children to sponsor applications from family members.
 Refugee family reunion visas are issued free of charge and are exempt from some of the eligibility criteria that usually apply to family visa applications.
-However the application process and evidential requirements that remain have been criticised, including by the Home Affairs Committee, for posing ‘unacceptable bureaucratic hurdles’.

-Other relations, such as dependent adult relatives, adopted children, and ‘post-flight’ family members, are subject to different visa rules.
-Significant application fees and more restrictive eligibility criteria usually apply, such as maintenance funds and knowledge of English.
+Relationships that aren’t covered by the refugee family reunion rules, such as dependent adult relatives, adopted children, and ‘post-flight’ family members, are subject to different visa rules.
+These have significant application fees and more restrictive eligibility criteria, such as adequate maintenance funds and knowledge of English requirements.

-Home Office policy guidance confirms that there is also scope to grant leave “outside the Immigration Rules” in other exceptional scenarios.
+There is scope to grant refugee family members leave “outside the Immigration Rules” in exceptional scenarios.
 This might apply, for example, in order to facilitate the entry of a dependent child over 18, or an unaccompanied child with a close relative in the UK.
-But campaigners argue that these applicants would have greater certainty and superior rights in the UK if their cases were covered by the Immigration Rules rather than policy guidance.
+But campaigners argue that these applications rarely succeed, and that applicants would have greater certainty and superior rights if their circumstances were covered by the Immigration Rules rather than policy guidance.

-The Government is concerned that more generous rules, including allowing child refugees to sponsor applications, might act as a pull factor for asylum seekers to come to the UK and put children at greater risk of trafficking.
+In response to criticisms that the rules are too tightly-drawn, successive recent Governments have maintained that the immigration rules and policy guidance already provide a “comprehensive framework” for family reunion.
+They have expressed concern that more generous rules, including allowing child refugees to sponsor applications, might encourage asylum seekers to come to the UK and put children at greater risk of trafficking.

 Commons Briefing papers CBP-7511